Spring Clean Your Finances

 If you’ve been stuck on the debt cycle for too long, make this spring the season you create a plan to break free.

 First, trim your budget or consider a side hustle for earning some pocket money, designating these extra funds for your debts.
 Next, choose a popular debt-busting approach, such as the avalanche method, in which you pay off debts in order from highest interest rate to lowest, or the snowball method, where you start with the smallest debt and then move up your list as each is paid off.
 Once you’ve chosen your approach, maximize payments to the first debt on your list, making sure not to neglect the minimum monthly payments on your other debts.
-Before you know it, that debt will be gone!
+It might be a grind, but you will have so much peace of mind as that dept pile decreases.

 Dust off your saving habits